nexio-t/brio-exercise/README.md

 # Is it a palindrome?

-> A simple wwebpage to determine whether a user input is a palindrome
+> A simple webpage to determine whether a user input is a palindrome.
 > Palindromes are words, phrases, or sentences spelled the same forwards as backwards

 Per the requirements, this exercise includes the double challenge, allowing users to check if a word, phrase, or sentence is a palindrome while ignoring uppercase, punctuation, and spaces.
 Below are all examples that will register as palindromes: